kagenti/mcp-gateway/tests/e2e/test_cases.md

 ### [Happy] Test no two mcp-session-ids are the same

 - When a client initializes with the gateway, the session id it receives should be unique.
 So if two clients connect at basically the same time, each of those clients should get a unique session id.

 - If a client is closed and disconnects, if it connects to the gateway and initializes it should receive a new mcp-session-id

+### [Happy] Test Hostname backendRef registers MCPServer

+- When an HTTPRoute uses a Hostname backendRef (`kind: Hostname, group: networking.istio.io`) with a URLRewrite filter, and an MCPServer references that HTTPRoute, the controller should correctly handle the external endpoint configuration and the MCPServer should become ready.
+Tool discovery is not tested as it requires actual HTTPS connectivity to external services.

 ### [Happy] When a tools has annotations these should be visible to the client